mohitpai/journey-optimizer.en/help/using/sms/get-started-sms.md

 * In a **Campaign**.
 Create a campaign, select SMS as your action and define basic settings, then edit the message content to define the SMS/MMS message to send.
 Learn how to create a campaign in [this page](../campaigns/create-campaign.md#configure).

-Adobe Journey Optimizer sends text messages through SMS/MMS service providers (or SMS/MMS gateway providers).
+Adobe Journey Optimizer sends text messages through SMS service providers (or SMS gateway providers).
 Before creating your SMS/MMS message, configure your service provider for text messages with Journey Optimizer.
 [Learn more](sms-configuration.md).

 >[!IMPORTANT]
 >